 \subsection{Posterior Predictive Distribution}

-A key property of the Bayesian approach is that it provides a way to quantify uncertainty in terms of the posterior-predictive distribution, which accounts both for parameter uncertainty as given by the posterior distribution as well as uncertainty due to observation error.
-For the observations we consider (energy, forces, and virials) predictions $y$ of these quantities at a atomic configuration $R$ can probabilistically be described as
+A key property of the Bayesian approach is that it provides a way to quantify uncertainty \mse{of model predictions} in terms of the posterior-predictive distribution, which accounts both for parameter uncertainty as given by the posterior distribution as well as uncertainty due to observation error.

-where $M({\bf c}, R)$ denotes the respective regression model and $d$ is the dimension of the predicted quantity (e.g. d=9, for predictions of virials).
-The distribution of the prediction $y$, denoted as $p(y|R)$, is referred to as the posterior-predictive distribution of $y$ and can be verified to have the generic form